IT News

 Personal Devices

 An upgrade to Microsoft's latest operating system, Windows 11, is required to ensure the safety and integrity of our systems.
-To that end, the University's IT department will push the upgrade to University-issued devices in a phased approach, starting with specific buildings/schools.
+To that end, the University's IT department will push the upgrade to University-issued devices in a phased approach.
 IT will ensure the upgrade is pushed to all University-issued devices.

 What does this mean for me?